 There’s also a wonderful sculpture garden on Floor 1 that you can enjoy especially during the nice sunny days.
 While two cafes and The Modern restaurant will help you recharge your energies to continue exploring this great museum.

-You can purchase your entrance tickets directly online on MoMA’s website – this is highly recommended so you can skip the long lines.
+You can purchase your admission tickets of the Museum of Modern Art directly online on MoMA’s website – this is highly recommended so you can skip the long lines.

 The MoMA is located in NYC on 11 West 53 Street and is open every day from 10:30 am to 5:30 pm (until 8:00 pm on Friday).